PIPsqueaks Group Leaders are

 Leaders commit to working with their group for 10 consecutive weeks (or fewer if you choose to co-lead with a friend, spouse, partner or colleague - more on co-leading below).
 PIP provides specialized training for every Group Leader, and Group Leaders have access to experienced PIP mentorship.

-Tdap Policy - To protect the precious babies in the PIPsqueaks Groups, ALL Group Leaders are required to be up to date on the Whooping Cough (Pertussis) vaccination (Tdap).
+Tdap Policy - To protect the precious babies in the PIPsqueaks Groups, ALL Group Leaders are encouraged to be up to date on the Whooping Cough (Pertussis) vaccination (Tdap).

 It's our job to help you have a wonderful, fun, and rewarding experience as a Group Leader.
 We've designed lots of resources for you, and provide training and support all along the way.
 The information below outline key details about the role, and includes answers to prospective Group Leaders' most frequently asked questions.